jzabroski/Home/Finance/README.md

 2. A *jumbo loan* is any loan greater than $417,000.
 Generally speaking, jumbo loans will have slightly higher interest rates than a conforming loan.
 3. On January 1, 2009 the "*super conforming*" or "*agency jumbo*" loan was created for loan amounts up to $729,750.

+The broker charges a broker origination fee that is paid to the broker per loan transaction from the lender (assuming lender paid compensation).
+The broker origination fee is paid to the broker.
+The broker then pays the MLO (whatever compensation plan that is set with).
+Unless he/she is a producing broker, most broker's make their money on the volume of their MLO's, for obviously taking on the compliance of being the broker, and hopefully helping when needed, etc.

 # Retirement
 1. https://www.investopedia.com/ask/answers/112415/are-catchup-contributions-included-415-limit.asp
 2. [irs.gov - Chapter 9 Verifying 404 Deductions for Defined Contribution Plans](https://www.irs.gov/pub/irs-tege/epche903.pdf)